 Skip to content Book on Doctolib

-Monofocal, EDOF, multifocal, and toric: understanding the differences to make an informed decision with your surgeon.
+Monofocal, EDOF, multifocal, and toric: understanding the different intraocular lenses to make the best choice with your surgeon.

 A permanent artificial lens

-During cataract surgery, the clouded natural crystalline lens is replaced by an artificial intraocular lens (or intraocular implant) placed within the capsular bag.
-Transparent, biocompatible, and less than one millimeter thick, the implant permanently assumes the refractive role of the crystalline lens — without ever becoming cloudy or requiring replacement.
+During cataract surgery, the clouded natural crystalline lens is removed and replaced by a intraocular lens — a precision optic placed permanently inside the capsular bag.
+Transparent, biocompatible, and less than one millimetre thick, it takes over the refractive role of the natural lens without ever becoming cloudy or requiring replacement.

-The power of the implant is precisely calculated before surgery through an examination called biometry.
-The type of implant is decided jointly between you and Dr. Gozlan, taking into account your visual expectations, lifestyle, and complete ocular assessment.
+The power of the intraocular lens is precisely calculated before surgery through a laser interferometry examination called biometry.
+The IOL type is chosen jointly between you and Dr Gozlan, taking into account your visual expectations, lifestyle, and complete ocular assessment.

 3